-Throughout year students will study:
+Throughout theyear students will study:

-Number and Algebra, Measurement, Chance, Data Representation and Interpretation, Money and Financial Mathematics, Geometric Reasoning, Patterns and Algebra, Pythagoras and Trigonometry, Linear and non-linear relationships.
+Number and Algebra, Measurement, Chance, Data Representation and Interpretation, Money and Financial Mathematics, Geometric Reasoning, Patterns and Algebra, Pythagoras and Trigonometry, Linear and Non-Linear Relationships.

-Students will also have the choice of selecting Mathematics and Mathematics with Extension.
+In Year 10, students will also have the choice of selecting Mathematics or Mathematics with Extension.
 By choosing Mathematics students are preparing themselves to study General and Essential Mathematics in Year 11.
-Mathematics with Extension is designed for students who have gained a C, B or A in Year 9 maths.
+Mathematics with Extension is designed for students who have gained a C, B or A in Year 9 Maths and will prepare students for Maths Methods and Specialist Maths.

-There will be two pieces of assessment per term which will comprise of:
+There will be several pieces of assessment per semester which will comprise of:

-- · Supervised Assessment - · Take home assignments
+- · Supervised Assessments (Exams) - · Take home assignments